Washington Double Star Catalog

 these data included in the WDS?

-star information from large surveys for duplicity.
+occultation measurements) and single star information from large surveys

 - Why is there a separate catalog of magnitude differences?